ellraiser/love-build/readme.md

   -- extra options:
   use32bit = false, -- set true to build windows 32-bit as well as 64-bit
   identifier = 'com.love.supergame', -- macos team identifier, defaults to game.developer.name
-  libs = {'resources/plugin.dll'} -- list of files to place in output directly rather than fuse
+  libs = {'resources/plugin.dll'} -- files to place in output directly rather than fuse

 }
 ```